Recycling Truck Slams Into Tree In Hawthorne

-A driver apparently suffered a medical episode, responders said, when his recycling truck veered off the road and slammed into a tree in Hawthorne on Tuesday.
+A driver told police he had "mechanical issues" that sent his recycling truck veered off the road and into a tree in Hawthorne on Tuesday.

-Goffle Hill Road off Grandview Avenue was temporarily closed while Citywide Towing used a heavy wrecker to remove the B&B Disposal truck, which crashed on a short embankment.
+Goffle Hill Road off Grandview Avenue was temporarily closed while Citywide Towing used a heavy wrecker to remove the 2003 B&B Disposal dump truck, which crashed on a short embankment in front of a home shortly after 10 a.m.

 There was no immediate word on the driver's injuries.